tiffrobo/exchange-new/about.md

 Signal is an encrypted communications application for iOS, Android, Mac, Windows, and Linux.
 It uses mobile phone numbers as identifiers, and uses its trusted protocol to enable end-to-end encryption for communications with other Signal users.

-We encourage you to contact via encrypted email or Signal, but we don’t require it.
+We encourage you to contact us via encrypted email or Signal, but we don’t require it.
 No matter how you contact us, your identity will remain private and we won’t store any data we don’t need to help us assist you.
 For me information on our data security and retention policies, go here.